Language: EN

 What are data types

-In programming, data types are a fundamental tool for software development.
-They define the type of information that can be stored in a variable or data structure.
+In programming, data types are a fundamental tool in software development.
+They define what values can be stored in a variable or data structure.

-In the same way, it is quite complicated to add a number and text.
-In fact, they cannot be added 😅.
+Well, in the same way, it is quite complicated to add a number and a text (in fact, they cannot be added 😅).

-That’s why data types are important because they help the compiler or interpreter understand and manage information properly, and know how to manipulate and treat variables.
+That’s why data types are important because they help the compiler or interpreter understand and manage information appropriately and know how to manipulate and handle variables.

-It is important to say that your program will have data types, whether you see them or not.
-In dynamically typed languages, the interpreter hides much of the data management.
+It is important to say that your program will have data types (whether you see them or not).
+In dynamically typed languages, the interpreter hides much of the data management from you.
 But data types are still there.

-If there were no data types, the computer literally would not know how to add two things.
-It wouldn’t know how to store them, it wouldn’t know how to manipulate them.
-Without data types, a computer cannot function.
+If there were no data types, the computer literally would not know how to work with things.
+It wouldn’t know how to store them, how to manipulate them, or how to add them.
+Without data types, a computer cannot function

-A typical programming language supports various data types.
-However, in general, they could be classified as:
+A typical programming language supports several data types.
+But, in general, we could classify them into:

-Primitive data types are those that are integrated into the programming language and do not require a previous definition.
+Primitive data types are those that are integrated into the programming language and do not require a prior definition.

 Composite data types are those that contain more than one value.
-These types can be defined by the programmer or integrated into the programming language.
+These types can be defined by the programmer or may be integrated into the programming language.

 Some examples of composite data types are: